devhioliveira/xos_port_g54-g64/README.md

 - Always back up your data before flashing.
 If something goes wrong, it’s better to lose time than lose data — corporate wisdom.

 - Some useful applications are available in the Extras folder.

+- The default Infinix camera is available in the Extras folder on Google Drive.
+Both HIOS/XOS stock cameras have lower image quality and are unable to record at 60 FPS due to compatibility limitations.
+For the best possible quality and proper 60 FPS recording, it is recommended to use GCam.

 - Google Play Store comes **preinstalled by default**.